Rangers vs. Astros Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- In 14 starts this season, Gray has lasted five or more innings 12 times, with an average of 5.8 innings per appearance.
+- Eovaldi will look to finish five or more innings for the 17th start in a row.

-- In 14 appearances this season, he has finished two without allowing an earned run.
+- He has made 16 appearances and finished five of them without allowing an earned run.

 |Opponent